ART ShopAbout UsActor InfoAuditionsOnstageTicketsFilms

 Background

-A few days later, Tanya and I found ourselves in Ralph and Allison's living room where, for the next 120 minutes, Ralph performed his work, holding us spellbound.
-The decision was made that night to open our new season with Player's Joy.
+A few days later, Tanya and Yoni found themselves in Ralph and Allison's living room where, for the next 120 minutes, Ralph performed his work, holding his small audience spellbound.
+After a brief discussion, the decision was made that very night to open ART's new season with Player's Joy

-Fast forward to December, 2002, the Naro Expanded Theatre on Colley Ave. in Norfolk, VA, a 60-second walk from ART/2nd Story Theatre's original location.
-The script, already worked and reworked by Ralph and myself for the stage production, has been reworked even further.
-Kimball Carr has put his directorial stamp on the production, changing costumes, and building us the set we'd originally envisioned, but not been able to afford for the stage production.
-From a house that seated a maximum 62, we were now in a house that seated more than 300.
-And for two glorious nights, as three cameras caught all the action, Ralph Elias gave his all performing this show based on his life.
+Fast forward to the Naro Expanded Theatre in Norfolk, VA.
+The script, already worked and reworked by Ralph and Yoni for the stage production, was reworked even further.
+From a house that seated a maximum 75, Player's Joy was moved to The Naro Expanded Theatre in Norfolk, VA, a house that seated more than 300.
+And for two glorious nights, in front of standing room only crowds, Ralph Elias performed this show based on his life, with all he had.

-For all of us, this was an amzing experience.
-The combining of theatre and film helped steer ART into a new direction — developing new works that could be performed on stage and then translated to film.
+For everyone who worked on this production, shooting the film was an amazing experience.
+The combining of theater and film helped steer ART into a new direction — developing new works that could be performed on stage and then translated to film.
 But Player's Joy was our first and remains a very special production for all of us who were involved in its creation and evolution.
+Even more exciting, in 2005, Player's Joy won the Dramatic Achievement Award at the Virginia Festival of Jewish Film, making Player's Joy a hot both on stage and screen.

 Artistic Director